anishhh17/shortcutfinder/README.md

 Shortcut Lookup: Search for shortcuts associated with frequently used VS Code actions like "Find", "Replace", "Open Terminal", and more.

+Hint : use Alt + S to open the shortcut finder, so you rely on your mouse less and less

 ![](images/instructions.gif)

 ## Requirements